lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * 08/15/17 Adding Git, Node.js, Ruby on Rails, Tint2.
 > * 08/17/17 Adding terminator.
 > * 08/20/17 Made multiple adjustments, removed typos.
-> * 08/26/17 Adding nicstat, lshw.
+> * 08/26/17 Adding lshw.
+> * 08/29/17 Adding Geany-plugins, ranger, nicstat.

 **2 Before you begin**
 ----------------------

-As a good practice, before installation I always first boot the system from Live USB or DVD and download/run [lshw](https://packages.debian.org/search?keywords=lshw) to check the hardware components.
+As a good practice, before installation I always first boot the system from Live USB or DVD and download/run [lshw](https://packages.debian.org/jessie/utils/lshw) to check the hardware components.

 In rare cases when using a WiFi connection to connect to the internet, the Pro 2200BG adapter is not recognized during setup.
 Just ignore any system update.
 Same for anything related to Bunsen repositories; after install WiFi works fine, and you can add [the repos](https://forums.bunsenlabs.org/viewtopic.php?id=1526) manually in /etc/apt/sources.list.